-- i.
-Derivative financial instruments; - ii.
+- Derivative financial instruments; - ii.
 Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments); - iii.
-Defined benefit plans- plan assets measured at fair value; and
+Defined benefit plans- plan assets measured at fair value; and - iv.
+Share based payments.

 The Company presents assets and liabilities in the balance sheet based on current/non-current classification.
 An asset is treated as current if it satisfies any of the following conditions: